RTEMS/rtems-docs/c-user/semaphore/directives.rst

 * The directive may be called from within task context.

-* The directive may change the priority of another task which may preempt the calling task.
+* The directive may change the priority of a task.
+This may cause the calling task to be preempted.